pedrocarvajal/automations-for-ai-for-programmers/workflows/laravel/refactor-helpers.md

 0. **Read the execution guide first**: Read `standards/task-execution.md` to understand the general execution process (task breakdown, planning, confirmations).

+1. **Read task notes standard**: Read `standards/task-notes.md` for code review comment format.

-1. **Search for helper usage**: Search the codebase to find where the helper is used.
+2. **Search for helper usage**: Search the codebase to find where the helper is used.
 This provides crucial context about:
    - How the helper function is imported and called
    - What parameters are commonly passed
    - Common patterns and operations performed with the helper